Cosmian/findex-server/README.md

 #### OpenID with JWT Access Token

-In that case, the Findex Server delegates the authentication process to an external OAuth2 server.
-In fine, the server issues a JWT Access Token that is used to authenticate the user with the Findex Server.
+In that case, the Findex server delegates the authentication process to an external OAuth2 server.
+In fine, the server issues a JWT Access Token that is used to authenticate the user with the Findex server.

 > [!WARNING]
-> The Findex Server must be run with the following arguments:
+> The Findex server must be run with the following arguments:
 >
 > For example with Google OAuth2:
 >